susanyang17/doc/dev-ref/Features_and_Usages.md

     information at both server and client side, so such copy-paste can retain all cell information including styles, formula, format, and data validation.
-  - If you copy a whole column/row, Keikai also copy its width and height.
-But if you are only copying one or multiple cells, Keikai won't copy the width and height to target cells.
+  - If you copy a whole column/row, Keikai also copies its width and height.
+But if you are only copying one or multiple cells, Keikai won't copy the width and height.
   - If you wish to copy a whole sheet to another Keikai component, please call
     <https://www.zkoss.org/javadoc/latest/zss/org/zkoss/zss/api/Range.html#cloneSheetFrom-java.lang.String-io.keikai.model.Sheet->.